 A Day In Paradise

 Beckoning from across the street is the beautiful entrance gate to the Garden.
-Here you are greeted by the Garden's gate keepers who will answer your questions and provide free umbrellas in case of rain.
-Then you will be sent on yourway into the tropical jungle.
+Here you are greeted by the Garden's gate keepers who will answer your questions and then you will be sent on your way into the tropical jungle.